 1200m

-Once back at the cars, a short car-share transfer (5 minutes) takes us back to Arêches, where we conclude this adventure with a final chat with the group.
+A short carpool transfer takes us back to Arêches, where we round off the adventure with a final moment shared with the group.

 The guides who will lead your adventure